-You can stop a node for maintenance from your Web Manager.
-On stopping, you are asked to mention an estimated time for which you want to keep that node under maintenance.
-This timeout is considered as a time period throughout which no state transfer can be triggered.
+You can stop a node for maintenance either using Web Manager or PowerShell.
+Here is how you can stop a node for maintenance from your Web Manager.
+On stopping a node, you are asked to mention the maintenance time for which you want to keep that node under maintenance.
+This timeout is considered as a period for which no state transfer can be triggered.

 - Access your NCache Web Manager

 - Go to Clustered Caches and select the cluster that needs maintenance

 - Among its various nodes, select the one that requires maintenance.

 Go to its settings and select the option Stop for Maintenance.

 How to exit a node from Maintenance Mode

 Once a cluster enters Maintenance Mode, the Web Manager is used to exit that cluster from it.
 Following are the steps that need to be followed:

 - From your NCache Web Manager, go to Clustered Caches

 - Select the cluster that is under maintenance.